TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

             [UED] = [ArrowUp]  [  End   ]  [Arrow-Dwn]
             [UND] = [PageUp ]  [ Numlock}  [ PageDwn ]

-The keyboard is has 5 pages each with 9 triple function keys (that is 135 different keys), and 3+1 control keys [EXE] [NXT] [ADD].
+The keyboard is has 5 pages each with 9 triple function keys (that is 135 different keys), and 3 control keys [EXE] [NXT] [ADD].
 For example page 1 has keys [abc], [def], to [y,z,space].
 To select a or b or c press the abc key once, twice or thrice - to add it to a new macro press the ADD key else press another character-symbol modifier key or press [NXT] for the next keyboard page.
-Press the small blue pad again to leave (escape) the keyboard or press [EXE] to send the macro to the PC.
-The maximum length of a text macro is 200 characters.
+Press the Pad 2 again to leave the keyboard or press [EXE] to send the macro to the PC and save to the current [M]key as indicated by the blue number 1 to 12.
+Change the target [M]key by pressing the last (yellow) Pad.
+The macro is saved when the Up-Arrow key is pressed after the [EXE] key and after the next power-on will stay assocaied with that [M]key.

 The macros on page 5 are modifiers (simultaneously pressed keys) such as Control + Alt + Delete + GUI (maximum of 6 keys in macro).
 To send this sequence press [CTR][ADD][ALT][ADD][SHF]x3 (3 times for delete)[ADD][EXE].